rparkins999/itracing2/README.md

 * Updated to build and work with latest Android
 * Dismissing ringtone notification does the same thing as touching it (usually stop ringtone)
 * Added action on phone screen turned on (enables quick stop ringtone by pressing power-on button)
+* Added preference option to restart itracing2 when phone is rebooted

 ## History 📓
 itracing2 is a free and open source application allowing to manage "iTag" devices.